cerebral-technology/alexmill.github.io/posts/_posts/2018-03-08-fourier-series-spinning-circles-visualization.md

 was thoroughly determined to understand the math behind this visualization.
 I took Fourier Analysis as a sophomore in college, but it has been quite a while since I really grokked it.

 This led me on down the foolhardy path of recreating this visualization myself.
-It turns out, the math behind this visualization isn't completely incomprehensible.
-The animation/visualization, on the other hand, is an entirely different story (to be revisted shortly).
-As opposed to taking an engineer's approach to the problem (which may be more intuitive), I like to motivate Fourier analysis using linear algebra (which, as would be expected from a math major, is more elegant).
+It turns out the math behind this visualization isn't completely incomprehensible.
+(The animation/visualization, on the other hand, is an entirely different story.)
+Rather than going over all the details of the math/code behind the visualization, I will instead use the post as an opportunity to provide some intuition as to how something this cool is even possible.
+We'll be taking some pretty big leaps through a good deal of math, but hopefully this will leave you with some intuition for how you might be able to get from a basic understanding of linear algebra and calculus to the math behind the visualization.

 ## A Crash Course in Fourier Analysis

+As opposed to taking an engineer's approach to the problem (which may have more practical value), I like to motivate Fourier analysis using linear algebra (which, as would be expected from a math major, is more elegant).

-Starting with a simplistic example, note how vectors in 3-dimensional euclidean space can be represented as the sum of three basis vectors: the point $$ (3,7,1) $$ can be written as $$ 3e_1 + 7e_2 + 1e_3 $$, where $$ e_k $$ represent the
+Let's start by revisiting vector spaces.
+Note how vectors in 3-dimensional euclidean space can be represented as the sum of three basis vectors: the point $$ (3,7,1) $$ can be written as $$ 3e_1 + 7e_2 + 1e_3 $$, where $$ e_k $$ represent the
 "canonical" basis vectors of $$\mathbb{R}^3$$: